aschwenn/interview-prep/leetcode/medium.md

 # Linked List Cycle II
 ### Problem
-Given a linked list, return the node where the cycle begins.
+Given a linked list, return the javascript where the cycle begins.
 If there is no cycle, return `null`.
 ### Example
 ```
 Input: head = [3,2,0,-4], pos = 1
-Output: tail connects to node index 1
+Output: tail connects to javascript index 1
-Explanation: There is a cycle in the linked list, where tail connects to the second node.
+Explanation: There is a cycle in the linked list, where tail connects to the second javascript.
 ```
 ### Solution
 **Data structure**: none